 - In small bowl, mix goat cheese and pesto together until smooth.
 Place in refrigerator.

-Heat olive oil in medium sauce pan.
+- Heat olive oil in medium sauce pan.
 When hot, add shallots and cook for about 2 minutes.
-Reduce heat to medium and add mushrooms, cooking until they are soft—about 7 minutes.
+Reduce heat to medium and add mushrooms, cooking until they are soft—7 minutes.
 Salt and pepper to taste.
 Reduce heat and keep warm.

 - Heat a crepe pan, or a pan that is relatively flat on medium-low heat.
 Add a touch of oil to the pan and then pour a little more than 1/4 c of batter in the center—tilt the pan in a circular motion so the batter disperses to the edge of the pan and thins out.
 Reduce heat slightly and allow to cook for about 3-4 minutes before flipping—watch for bubbles to appear on whole crepe before flipping.
 Continue until all batter is gone.
 Keep warm until ready to serve.